dmbarbour/Sirea/README.md

 * *AgentResource* models resources as controlled by separate RDP apps
 * *DemandMonitor* pushes ad-hoc demand-tracking logics up into RDP

-Each of these is explained in an associated module.
+Those are explained in detail in the associated modules.

 Sirea 1.0 will include packages supporting the most commonly accessible resources - mouse, keyboard, graphics, web, state, filesystem, sound, time.
 Developers should (hopefully!) need to write adapters only for more domain specific or esoteric resources and services, and even then only for resources that nobody else has adapted effectively.
 But when those situations occur, the aforementioned features will keep it from being too onerous.

 Specific resources will be discussed in thier corresponding packages.
-However, a few broad idioms will be discussed here.
+However, a few broad resources and idioms will be discussed here.

 ### State